jwplayer/jwplayer-documentation/docs/api/errors-reference.md

-# JW Player Errors Reference
+# JW Player Errors Reference (JW Player 8.4+)

-Placeholder for exciting introduction to our new Player Errors Reference.
+JW Player 8.4 introduces a new and improved error system in the player.
+We have revamped error codes from the ground up to be more comprehensive, descriptive, and consistent.
+This will enable faster troubleshooting and programmatic handling of errors by developers.
+Here's a summary of our new JW Player error system:
+* Designed a new system of classifying errors into error codes & categories
+* Identified all existing player errors and categorized them
+* Applied error codes to all identified errors and mapped them to friendlier, relevant messages displayed to the viewer
+* Provide a call-to-action or suggestion for recoverable errors so that users can get the player back to a playable state
+* Maintain this document for referencing error codes and understanding what they mean
+* Display errors to developers in log events with hyperlinks to this document

 <br/>

-## Jump to Specific Error Event
+## Jump to Specific Error Type

 |Category|Types|
 |---|---|
 |[Setup Errors](#setup)|[Misc](#misc) \| [Loading JS Component](#loading-js) \| [Loading External Playlist](#loading-external-playlist) \| [Empty Playlist](#empty-playlist)|
 |[Player Errors](#player)|[Loading New Playlist](#loading-new-playlist) \| [Playlist Item](#playlist-item) \| [Media Playback Setup](#media-setup) \| [Flash](#media-flash) \| [HTML5](#media-html5) \| [HLS.JS](#media-hlsjs) \| [Shaka Player](#media-shaka)|

 <br/>
 <a name="setup"></a>